KDE/digikam-doc/geolocation_editor/geoeditor_kmlexport.rst

     - **Track Altitude**: configure how the altitude of GPX trace items must be interpreted, as **Clamp To The Ground**, **Relative To Ground**, or in **Absolute**.

 Press **Generate KML File** button to render the container.
 If errors occurs, a resume dialog must appear with the list of problems.
-Finaly, the exported KML container can be open in a Viewer as in the screenshot below.
+Finally, the exported KML container can be open in a Viewer as in the screenshot below.

 .. figure:: images/geoeditor_kml_viewer.webp
     :alt: